Coach's "Getting Started" Checklist

 Our vendor is Kyle Hardman: 720-339-6774

 Note: although we prefer that all LYB teams wear the same uniforms, 3rd - 6th grade coaches are welcome to use their own vendor and design their own uniforms if desired.
+Coach Lewis prefers that all Lehi uniforms use purple and white for their colors.

 Build your playbook